How to say 'no' to executives (without killing your career)

 He won because he understood how influence works:

-If you’re looking to grow your career, here are 3 ways I can help you:
+If you’re looking to grow your career, here are three ways I can help you:

 This quote is so powerful and great advice during hard negotiations: "Show them the cost.
 Let them make the call."